 Bath salts, legal marijuana and other synthetic drugs have eluded testing because their structures vary widely.
 Less costly types of testing are currently in the works to help officials fight the epidemic of bath salt addiction on a wider scale.

-Why Bath Salts Rehab Is Necessary
+Why Bath Salts Addiction Treatment Is Necessary

 The effects of bath salts abuse are dangerous and long-lasting.
 Emergency room doctors are reporting high fevers, high blood pressure and heart rate, and severe muscle agitation.
 Bath salts can also cause kidney failure, heart attack, seizures, muscle damage, stroke and even death.